christinareanna/serviceapplandingpage/README.md

 # The Service App

-The idea of this landing page is to have an example of what it could possibly look like for my idea of an app that is made just for service workers to collaborate together.
+The idea of this landing page is to have an example of what it could possibly look like for my idea of a website & app that is made just for service workers to get to know one another.
 This is just the beginning and I'll be adding to the functionality as I think through it.

 # To see the live version, go here.
 It will be continuously updated as it is no where near being finished.
 # https://pause-service-site.netlify.app/